-Ricky and I eat a mostly low carb diet as a lifestyle choice.
-We aren’t super strict about it these days but we prefer low carb whenever possible.
-I’m always looking for more quick and easy meals to add to our arsenal so I developed this quick and easy sheet pan Chicken Teriyaki.
-Instead of the rice, we just load up on broccoli and cauliflower.
-You’ll notice that the sauce has some honey in it and yes teriyaki sauce is a bit carby, But most of the sauce ends up in the bottom of the sheet pan, with just a very faint coating on the dish to give it flavor.
-I count this as another powerful weapon in our low carb supper arsenal!
+Instead of the rice, we just load up on broccoli and cauliflower, which we bake in the oven alongside the chicken breast.
+You’ll notice that the sauce has some honey in it and yes teriyaki sauce is a bit carby, but most of the sauce ends up in the bottom of the sheet pan, with just a very faint coating on the dish to give it flavor.
+I count this as another powerful weapon in our low-carb supper arsenal!
+The only other ingredient is sriracha for just a touch of heat because I can’t help myself.

-If you’re not eating low carb, this is still a great recipe for a low fuss supper but you have more options available to you.
-Try doubling the sauce, adding in your favorite veggies (such as carrots), and serving this over bowls of rice for a meal that will please the whole family.
+If you’re not eating low-carb, this is still a great one-pan teriyaki chicken with vegetables recipe for a low-fuss main dish that will be on the table in less than an hour.
+Plus, you have more options available to you.
+You can double the sauce, add in your favorite veggies (such as carrots), or serve over rice for a meal that will please the whole family.

-Cut up your chicken into bite sized pieces.
+Cut up your chicken breast into bite-sized pieces.

 Chop broccoli and cauliflower into florets if they aren’t already.

-Arrange chicken and veggies on baking sheet that has been lightly sprayed with cooking spray.
+Arrange chicken and veggies on a baking sheet that has been lightly sprayed with cooking spray.

-Stir up sauce ingredients and drizzle over all.
-Toss to coat.
+Stir up the sauce ingredients and drizzle over the baking sheet, then toss to coat.

 Bake this at 375 for about 30 minutes, stirring halfway through.